meditationstuff/protocol_1/index.md

 # <span id="94"></span> solo practice: ("main protocol")

-[This (super)section intentionally left blank.
+[This (super)section intentionally left (almost) blank.
 Scroll down for the contentful subsections!]

+Note: No practice is intended to assert/&#8203;hide/&#8203;entrench/&#8203;embed ontological presuppositions.
+Assume all practices, as explicitly written, are metaphysically//&#8203;existentially//&#8203;pedagogically//&#8203;phenomenologicaly/&#8203;linguistically flawed, incomplete, broken, and ultimately in need of discarding, going beyond, or dropping completely.

 [<a href="#94h">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]